 - But, before any treaty could be signed between the sultan and allied powers, a new Government was formed

-- This national government was under leadership of Mustafa Kemal with headquarter at Ankara.
+- This national government was under the leadership of Mustafa Kemal with headquarter in Ankara.

-- This government signed treaty of friendship with Soviet Union
+- This government signed a treaty of friendship with the Soviet Union

 - Soviet Union provided them political support and arms for the national cause

-- Following the treaty with sultan, Turkey was invaded by Greece
+- Following the treaty with the sultan, Turkey was invaded by Greece

 - However, the Turks were able to repel the invasion

-- Allied powers were forced to end the old treaty with sultan
+- Allied powers were forced to end the old treaty with the sultan

 - The allied troops were withdrawn from Turkey and all its parts remained intact